BU-ISCIII/virology_training/Nextflow/exercises/SARS-CoV-2_trainig.md

 * [Pipeline](#pipeline): Running the pipeline with command line and main results.
 	* [Results](#results): Most important results.
 * [Statistics](#statistics): Parse resulting files to obtain statistics.
-* [Lineage](#Lineage): Lineage clasification with Pangolin
+* [Lineage](#Lineage): Lineage classification with Pangolin

 ## Conda
-In case you haven't install conda yet, follow the intructions in [this link](https://docs.conda.io/en/latest/miniconda.html)
+In case you haven't install conda yet, follow the instructions in [this link](https://docs.conda.io/en/latest/miniconda.html)

 ## Nextflow
 [Nextflow](https://www.nextflow.io/) is a bioinformatics workflow manager that enables the development of portable and reproducible workflows.
 It supports deploying workflows on a variety of execution platforms including local, HPC schedulers, AWS Batch, Google Cloud Life Sciences, and Kubernetes.
 Additionally, it provides support for manage your workflow dependencies through built-in support for Conda, Docker, Singularity, and Modules.